hypered/curiosity/man/curiosity.7.md

 ====

-**curiosity** — Curiosity is a prototype application to explore the design space of a web applicatoin for Smart <https://smart.coop>.
+**curiosity** — Curiosity is a prototype application to explore the design space of a web application.

 DESCRIPTION
 ===========